karpathy/nanoGPT/README.md

 # nanoGPT

 The cleanest, fastest repository for training/finetuning medium-sized GPTs.

-This repo currently requires reading the code, but it's not that bad. work ongoing...

-Getting started:
+Still under active development, currently trying to reproduce GPT-2 on OpenWebText dataset.
+The code itself is tiny, plain and readable.
+At the moment `train.py` is a ~200-line boilerplate training loop and `model.py` a ~300-line GPT model definition, which can also load the GPT-2 weights from OpenAI.

+## install

 We need a few dependencies: